heydonms/heydonms.github.io/OutlanderCANFrames.md

 ### Hazards

 ID: 0x06

 Length: 7

 Data: xx.00.00.00.00.00.00

 Example(s):

     006#03.00.00.00.00.00.00 - flash hazards (on dash at least)

 Notes:

 xx - seen values 0x03 and 0x1B

 flash the hazards, 1B is used when locking the car,  but replaying doesn't work with the ignition off

 ### WCM - Wireless Control Module - Door Locks & Immobilizer

 ID: 0x012

 Length: 6

 Data:

 Example(s):

     012#04.02.00.40.00.00 - Unlock doors & disarm alarm
     012#01.02.00.40.00.00 - Lock doors & arm alarm
     012#00.20.00.40.00.00 - Key is in the ignition and switched on, immobilizer chip is detected
-Notes:

 ### Handbrake

 ID: 0x0D0

 Length: 2

 Data:

 Example(s):

     0D0#84.0 - Park brake on
     0D0#4.0 - Park brake off

-Notes:
-Only updates when ignition is on
+Notes: Only updates when ignition is on

 ### Door status

 Example(s):

 Notes:

 00000: 13 -- 0|0|0|0|0|0|driver door closed

 00000: 13 -- 0|0|1|0|0|0|driver open

 00000: 13 -- 0|0|3|0|0|0| - driver & passenger open